5 Ways to Build Better Relationships on Facebook

 You are here primarily to Entertain, Educate and Empower

-Constant self-promotion is not interesting and can be nauseating to most (sorry, not sorry).
-However, when you are trusted and valued you can lead people just about anywhere including those conversations where you ask for the sale.
+Constant self-promotion is not exciting and can nauseate most (sorry, not sorry).
+However, you can lead people just about anywhere, including those conversations where you ask for the sale when you are trusted and valued.

-These are areas that should never be overlooked in your business and it is imperative to your success in network marketing, for sure!
+These areas should never be overlooked in your business, and it is imperative to your success in network marketing, for sure!

 Seeking more social media training to help grow your business?